Facebook’s likes are worth money?

-Now comes a study by Syncapse that rates each like as being worth $174.17 to your brand.
+Now comes a study by Syncapse that rates each Facebook like is worth $174.17 to your brand.
 The social intelligence company bases that number on research that shows those who like a brand spend more money on that brand and are more likely to continue buying that brand.

-That’s all fine and dandy, but it speaks to a larger problem for brands that’s far too common.
+That’s all fine and dandy, but depending on Facebook likes speaks to a larger problem for brands that’s far too common.
 They are still speaking to those who have already chosen them.
 The art of stealing share is in stealing the customers of your competition.
 I don’t see where liking a brand on Facebook does that.